 Alison: How did your grandfamily come together?

-So I took her four children on top of having my three children and they were all under the ages of seven.
+Anntesha: I took my sister’s four children on top of having my three children and they were all under the ages of seven.
 There were a number of challenges from financial to just emotional support and then of course, when you have that many kids in the home, they eat all the time.